ZachDaChampion/ar3-teensy-firmware/README.md

 The `$` character indicates the start of a message.
 The `<command>` is a string of characters indicating the command to execute.
 The `<arg>`s are optional arguments to the command.
-At the end of the message is a two-digit hexadecimal checksum, which is calculated on all the bytes after the `$` and before the checksum.
+At the end of the message is a two-digit hexadecimal checksum, which is calculated on all the bytes after the `$` and before the `*`.
 In place of a checksum, you may also send `XX` to indicate that the checksum should be ignored.
 For more information, see the [Checksum](#checksum) section.

 Arguments are separated by semicolons (`;`).
 The number and type of arguments depends on the command.
 Some arguments are optional.
 Every argument has a label, which can be used to identify it: